 - Transfer Capital One Miles to ALL.

-While 12 months is on the shorter end of things in terms of validity deadlines, Accor ALL is still a program worth considering.
+In conclusion, 12 months is on the shorter end of things in terms of validity deadlines.
+That being said, Accor ALL is still a program worth considering.
 Even though Accor does not have the biggest footprint in North America, it is not a major issue.
 There are many ways to ensure your points stay active without ever setting foot in an Accor property.
 This flexibility, great footprint in Europe and beyond, and great redemption rates make Accor a great option for regular visitors overseas.

 That being said, with so many options to extend the validity of your points, there is no reason for you to wake up one morning and find all your Accor Points have disappeared!